 \section{Acknowledgement}

 We gratefully acknowledge the use of data and resources provided by the Dark Energy Spectroscopic Instrument (DESI) collaboration.
 DESI is managed by the U.S. Department of Energy’s Office of Science and is supported by a collaboration of universities and laboratories worldwide.
 We also acknowledge the contributions of the Gravitational Wave Science Collaboration (GWSCO), whose efforts in advancing gravitational-wave detection and analysis have been invaluable to this work.
-Dr. T. Vinutha acknowledges the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, for providing research facilities and support under the Visiting Associateship Programme.
+Dr.~T.~Vinutha acknowledges the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, for providing research facilities and support under the Visiting Associateship Programme.
 The work of Kazuharu Bamba was supported in part by the JSPS KAKENHI Grant Numbers 24KF0100, 25KF0176, and Competitive Research Funds for Fukushima University Faculty (25RK011).